Arthur-Milchior/anki-full-search/README.md

 bigger.
 My current collection used to be 116M without this add-on and became 121M with it.

+## Configuration:
+The principal configuration option is "sort field".
+When it is set to `false`, you won't be able to sort by "sort field" in the browser, and it'll reduce the size of your collection.

+For the two other options, see [config.md](config.md)

 ## Technical
 The sort field column of the browser will now contains, in this order: